hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/custom-business-logic/1-actions.md

 **Note**: You need to pass in the right header values.
 You can pass in the Authorization header with the correct token and your Node.js server will receive the appropriate `x-hasura-user-id` value from the session variables for the API to work as expected.

 That's it!
-You have now extended the built-in GraphQL API with your own custom code.
+You have now extended the built-in GraphQL API with your custom code.